HWCloudEngine/badam/How to Deploy AWS Driver.md

     provider_tunnel_network_name = subnet-11111111
     use_for_dr = False
     ```
-    The provider_api_network_id and provider_tunnel_network_id is two prepared cascaded network id, provider_api_network_name and provider_tunnel_network_name is two prepared aws subnet id, and if your driver is used for dieasater recovery or not.
+    The provider_api_network_id and provider_tunnel_network_id is two prepared cascaded network id, provider_api_network_name and provider_tunnel_network_name is two prepared aws subnet id, and if your driver is used for disaster recovery or not.

 2. Configre cinder driver